pippinbarr/SNAKISTS/process/prototypes.md

 Got this done pretty cleanly in the end.
 A nice green track you just go around until you die.
 I think somehow even though it's formally equivalent to being surrounded by walls it's funnier if you die because you go onto what appears to be empty space.

+## Copyist

+> A person who makes copies is fun.
+If the Snake is a person who makes copies (well they kind of already copy units of their own body in a sense) then what would they copy?
+Themselves?
+The apple?
+The walls?
+Not many options!

+### 2025-04-08

+I went with making a copy of itself so there's a sort of Tux and Fanny Snake thing happening except they die when colliding with each other.
+Unsure about how to handle dead-snake collisions?
+But it sort of seems fair that dead snakes would kill you too?
+Unsure?

+Anyway there's a working prototype in place that "does the trick".
+Is that bad?
+That it just "does the trick"?
+Should I be aiming higher?

 ## Deist

 > Because the definition I read specifically presents this as believe in a *non-interventionist god* (hi Nick Cave) I wonder if there's some juice to just having this be a Snake with no controls that moves across the screen (logically) and then hits the wall (dies).